-To make the discussion more concrete, we begin by highlighting the case of Sierra Leone, a post-conflict society for which there is an unusual wealth of evidence: three studies by three sets of authors, each with different study populations.
-The Sierra Leone case also illustrates the synergy of diverse measurement and research methods, including survey reports, study of behavior in lab experimental tasks, and observational data.
+To make the discussion more concrete, we highlight the case of Sierra Leone, a post-conflict society for which there is an unusual wealth of evidence: three studies by three sets of authors, each with different study populations.
+The Sierra Leone case also illustrates the synergy of diverse measurement and research methods, including survey reports, behavior in lab experimental tasks, and observational data.